-Actions Lead person/group Resources Timeline Identify landowners/locations for fish stick installations.
-Trees would preferably be sourced from adjacent properties.
-WDNR-Chip Long Ongoing Educate and encourage landowners to leave logs, tree branches and limbs in place in the water, whenever possible.
-WDNR-Chip Long UWEX-Pat Goggin Ongoing Protect and restore disturbed shoreland areas.
-Avoid shoreland alterations to improve fish habitat.
+Actions Lead person/group Resources Timeline Identify landowners for fish stick installations (at least 10% of properties with fish sticks is recommended).
+Trees can be sourced by identifying other landowners who need a tree removed.
+WDNR-Chip Long 2022 Educate and encourage landowners to leave logs, tree branches and limbs in place in the water, whenever possible.
+WDNR-Chip Long UWEX-Pat Goggin Ongoing Continue to protect and restore shoreland areas and avoid shoreland alterations to improve fish habitat.
 Shoreland property owners Ongoing